siwastaja/cyclestm/readme.txt

 @1:PAR;          print the actual settings

-Currents less than 2000 mA may be unreliable for now.
+Currents less than 2000 mA may be unreliable for now (some modules seem to be better than others)

 Negative currents for discharge, positive for charge.
 (Wrong sign / out-of-range are checked by the CPU.)